google/flax/docs/guides/flax_fundamentals/rng_guide.md

 +++

-When using [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html), we can use RNG's as we did before, but we now include `in_shardings` and `out_shardings` arguments to shard specify how to shard input and output data.
+When using [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html), we can use RNG's as we did before, but we now include `in_shardings` and `out_shardings` arguments to specify how to shard input and output data.
+The RNG key itself gets replicated (not sharded); `jax.jit` makes each device use it as appropriate for its shard of the data.

 For more details on training on multiple devices in Flax using `jax.jit`, see our [Scale up Flax Modules on multiple devices guide](https://flax.readthedocs.io/en/latest/guides/parallel_training/flax_on_pjit.html#) and [lm1b example](https://github.com/google/flax/tree/main/examples/lm1b).